samuel-ping/wildwalk/README.md

 # wildwalk

 ## Pokemon Go, but with real-life species!
 Made for BackyardHacks.
-I'm not actively working on it right now.

 ## What it does